seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="object-literals"></a>
 #### `Object Literals`

-Object-literals are convenient templates for initialzing plain-objects.
+Object-literals are convenient templates for initializing plain-objects.
 Readonly object-literals are ideal as namespaces and often preferable to classes if there's no internal *dynamic* data.

 ```ts
 const Errors = {